tparchman/F26_BIOL792/week3_unixIII/linux_assignment3.md

 ## 2. Pipes ("|"): moving **stdout** from one command into another.

 Decompress (using `gunzip`) sample_passerina.fastq.gz and try each of the commands below, striving to understand what each is doing.
-The sections in Haddock and Dunn, or the regular expression cheat sheat under [unix resources](https://github.com/tparchman/F22_BIOL792_coursepage/tree/main/unix_resources) on the github page, will help you understand what `^` and `[ ]` mean for regular expressions.
+The sections in Haddock and Dunn, or the regular expression cheat sheat under [linux_resources](https://github.com/tparchman/F26_BIOL792/tree/main/linux_resources) on the github page, will help you understand what `^` and `[ ]` mean for regular expressions.
 In addition, you will want to learn what the `tr` command does.

     grep ^@ sample_passerina.fastq | wc -l